fetchcord/FetchCord/readme.md

 If that does not work,add /home/$USER/.local/bin/ to your path, or just run `python3 -m fetchcord`.

 #### Arguments
---distro, shows only distro and kernel version and package count.
+--distro, shows only distro and kernel version and package count or with other args combined.

---hardware, shows only CPU and GPU info.
+--hardware, shows only CPU and GPU info or with other args combined.

---shell, shows only terminal and shell info.
+--shell, shows only terminal and shell info or with other args combined.

+--host, shows only host info or with other args combined.

 --time, -t, set custom duration for cycles in seconds.